Why Apply to Graduate or Professional School?

 - They may simply enjoy learning!

 Examine your reasons and motives carefully!
-Seek the help of a Career Counselor if you need help deciding whether or not graduate school is the best option for you!
+Seek the help of a Career Specialist if you need help deciding whether or not graduate school is the best option for you!
 Here are some resources we love to help get you started!

 - Graduate School Guide from GoGrad